lesept777/MLP-for-ESP32/README.md

     * `SIGMOID2`: Similar to `SIGMOID`, but between -1 and +1
     * `TANH`: Quite similar to `SIGMOID2`
     * `RELU`: Rectified Linear Unit
+	* `LEAKYRELU` and `ELU` variants
     * `IDENTITY`

-The **sigmoid** and **hyperbolic tangent** activation functions cannot be used in networks with many layers due to the vanishing gradient problem (they saturate).
+The **sigmoid** and **hyperbolic tangent** activation functions cannot be used in networks with many layers due to the vanishing gradient problem.
+In the backpropagation process, gradients tend to get smaller and smaller as we move backwards:  neurons in earlier layers learn slower than neurons in the last layers.
+This leads to longer learning and less accurate prediction.
 The **rectified linear** activation function overcomes this problem, allowing models to learn faster and perform better.

 ![RELU SIGMOID](https://miro.medium.com/max/1452/1*29VH_NiSdoLJ1jUMLrURCA.png "Sigmoid and RELU functions")